airmeter-io/website/features-remotemonitoring.markdown

     -
       name: Remote Monitoring
 ---
+AirMeter.io device can be used as part of a cloud using the MQTT publishing feature.
+The frequency and target MQTT server are configurable through the Web UI and directly using the REST APIs.

 Readings can be published using MQTT to either third-party cloud services or to a server setup to be a dedicated "private/local cloud".
 MQTT is supported due to its prevalence.
 Other protocols for publishing readings may be added in future if they would serve a user base.